Digital-Preservation-Finland/siptools-workshop-2019/exercise-1-textfiles.rst

     compile-structmap --workspace ./workspace

-5 - Compile the METS document and copy content files to the workspace (feel free to change the name of the organization)::
+5 - Compile the METS document and copy content files into the workspace (feel free to change the name of the organization)::

     compile-mets --workspace ./workspace ch 'my organization' 'e48a7051-2247-4d4d-ae90-44c8ee94daca' --copy_files --clean